 Get Sharing on Socials

 Rethink social media and use it to your advantage.
-Social media platforms are literally designed by experts to connect people.
+Social platforms are literally designed by experts to connect people.
 Both Facebook and Instagram could really help you broaden your reach and ability to discover the world around you.
 Post about your new city or a place you are visiting, ask for recommendations and advice, you’ll soon see your inbox filling up with destination suggestions, events happening near you or an introduction from one of your friends.
 Users love helping each other out with peer to peer recommendations, which in turn will help you navigate your way around a new city through places, people and events.
 Try these:

 - Instagram Stories, start sharing your journey by adding location tags.